 What is sickle cell anemia?

 Sickled RBCs are generally short-lived, only lasting about 10-20 days instead of the normal 120 days.
-To compensate, those who are affected must produce more red blood cells at a much faster rate and release them into the bloodstream earlier.
+To compensate, affected individuals must produce more red blood cells at a much faster rate and release them into the bloodstream earlier.
 They may become increasingly anemic when the body cannot keep up with the rapid RBC destruction, resulting in a condition known as hemolytic anemia, smaller than normal red cells (microcytosis), and an increased number of newly produced red cells called reticulocytes (reticulocytosis).

 According to the National Heart, Lung, and Blood Institute, about 100,000 people in the U.S. have sickle cell anemia.
 It affects about one in 365 African Americans.
 About one in 13 African Americans are estimated to have sickle cell trait.
 Other people affected by this disease have Hispanic, southern European, Middle Eastern, and Asian Indian backgrounds.